MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/patterns/asset-management-pattern.md

 Exchange to book the official meeting rooms at the headquarters building, but there were also approximately 200 smaller rooms for which employees needed access on a daily basis.
-These included quiet rooms for one or two employees to use for concentration or collaboration<!--note from editor: Edits suggested.
-I didn't like "concentration rooms" had a bad -->, rooms for small meetings, and scrum rooms for project teams.
+These included quiet rooms for one or two employees to use for concentration or collaboration, rooms for small meetings, and scrum rooms for project teams.

 Until recently, employees would search the 14 floors to find open meeting rooms and put their names on sheets of paper to reserve them.
 "It's a big building,"